SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### block device files

 The beginning of the device file name specifies the kernel's used driver subsystem to operate the block device.
-Originally, the /dev/sd<char>[<number>] was only used for block devices using SCSI.
+Originally, the /dev/sd<char> was only used for block devices using SCSI.
-Because ATA/SATA/PATA devices suppoort a subset of the commands of SCSI, linux decided to also handle them by the kernel's SCSI driver subsystem, therefore their device files also use the  /dev/sd<char>[<number>] naming scheme.
+Because ATA/SATA/PATA devices suppoort a subset of the commands of SCSI, linux decided to also handle them by the kernel's SCSI driver subsystem, therefore their device files also use the  /dev/sd<char> naming scheme.
-For the devices handled by the kernel's SCSI subsystem and thus named  /dev/sd<char>[<number>], the character is assigned depending on which device is descovered first, starting from a.
-The number indicates the number of the partition.
+/dev/nvme<n>n<n> represents devices attached via NVMe for /dev/nvme<n>n<n>, the first <n> represents the index of the controller, the second <n> represents the device on the controller.
+/dev/vd<char> represents devices attached to a virtio block device interface, which is an interface for virtual devices.
+/dev/mmcblk<n> represents devices handled by the kernels mmc driver, such as SD cards.
 /dev/fd/<n> are device files representing the file descriptors of the current process, however /dev/fd<n> (notice the difference!) indicates the nth floppy disk connected.
 /dev/hd<n> are device files representing entire, raw hard disks (not commonly used today) /dev/input contains device files for

+<char> and <n> as indices are genrally assigned based on which was discovered first
+to represent a partition, add <index> to the relevant device file if the name ends in a character, and p<index> if it ends in a number. e.g. /dev/sda1 or /dev/loop0p2

 ####### character device files